agarrharr/nova-gnome-terminal/README.md

 ## Installation

-This is still a work in progress, but the installation, will work something like this.
+1. Download the install.sh file.
+1. Run `./install.sh Default`

 Just replace `Default` with the name of your profile.
 You can create a new profile by going to Preferences -> Profiles -> New.

-Run `./build/install.sh Default`

 ## Contributing